|

 Are

-There Any Consequences To Blocking The
+There Any Consequences To

 Offending Domain & Country From My Email Server?
 The following quote is from the SPAM or UCE web page; specifically, the "complain to" paragraph with my comments & answers in Magenta.
 Positive Aspects